Although many services continue to operate, this may now be via virtual means.

 - General queries about speech and language therapy

 Comprises of paediatricians and specialist health visitors.
-Most contacts are being delivered via telephone or video link, although essential appointments are being delivered face to face.
+Appointments are being delivered either by face-to-face, telephone or video link.

-We continue to offer assessments for children with a range of developmental concerns, including: physical difficulties, general developmental concerns, looked after children, safeguarding assessments, assessments for children undergoing assessments by the Local Authority, and assessments for possible Autism Spectrum Disorders in children under 6 years old.
+We continue to offer assessments for children with a range of developmental concerns, including: physical difficulties, general developmental concerns, looked after children, safeguarding assessments, assessments for children undergoing assessments by the Local Authority.

-Assessments are primarily by telephone consultations at present, unless there is an overriding clinical need to see a child urgently, and we plan to bring in video-consultations shortly.
+Assessments are either by telephone, video or face-to-face.
 Exceptions are assessments for looked after children and safeguarding reasons, which remain face to face.